ragulpr/ragulpr.github.io/blog/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 From the C-MAPSS example, when plotting the predicted parameters for all the jet engines and their timesteps some weird pattern emerges.
 The alpha-baseline is the raw target value mean and the beta-baseline separates decreasing ($$\beta<1$$) or increasing ($$\beta>1$$) risk.

 ![cmapss alpha vs beta](/assets/61786_alphabetaplot.png) Adding time as a third axis it looks like each jet engine takes a walk on this graph.
-I superimposed the predicted parameters from the individual sequence above:
+I superimposed the predicted parameters from the individual jet engine shown previously:

-![cmapss alpha vs beta vs time](/assets/61786_scatter3dplot_151.png) This engine went from the far right corner to the bottom left corner.
+![cmapss alpha vs beta vs time](/assets/61786_scatter3dplot_151.png) This engine took a semi-random walk from the far right corner to the bottom left corner.
 All engines seemed to traverse this graph in a similar fashion.

 We could name each region in some smart way.
 The peak ($$\alpha\approx 50$$, $$\beta> 2$$) could for example be called 'known failure onset'.
 Think what this plot could mean for analysing your customer onboarding process and where each customer is in it *now*.

 So despite giving us a bunch of different alternatives to create a fixed churn-definition such as deciding threshold on what the predicted expected value, quantile or something else we can choose regions in the Weibull-plot and name them.
 As an example, if $$\beta$$ is really high we're pretty sure about when the next event will be.
 Maybe these are christmas-shoppers?

-We could get a richer, but less intuitive, embedding by choosing to store some other hidden layer of the RNN-state and use it for clustering or as features for other models.
+We could get a richer, but less intuitive, embedding by choosing to store the whole hidden RNN-state and use it for clustering or as features for other models.
+Think Word2Vec for churn.

 There's other ways to visualize a a whole customer base.
 Take individual timelines and stack them on top of eachother.
 This gives us a graph showing the prediction and how it varied through time.
 The jet-engine test set.